bosd/odoo-data-flow/docs/guides/importing_data.md

 odoo-data-flow import --file path/to/res_partner.csv
 ```

+## Pre-flight Checks

+To save time and prevent common errors, `odoo-data-flow` automatically runs a series of pre-flight checks before starting the import process.
+These checks validate your environment and data to catch systemic issues that would otherwise cause the entire import to fail record by record.

+Currently, the following checks are performed by default:

+* **Field Existence Check**: Verifies that every column in your CSV header corresponds to an actual field on the target Odoo model.
+This immediately catches typos or field name changes between Odoo versions.
+* **Language Check**: For imports into `res.partner` or `res.users`, this check scans the `lang` column in your CSV.
+It then verifies that all required languages are installed and active on the target Odoo database.

+### Managing Pre-flight Checks

+* **Disabling Checks**: If you need to bypass these validations for any reason, you can use the `--no-preflight-checks` flag.

+    ```bash
+    odoo-data-flow import --file ... --no-preflight-checks
+    ```

+* **Headless Mode**: The language check may prompt you to install missing languages.
+To run the import in a non-interactive environment (like a CI/CD pipeline), use the `--headless` flag.
+This will automatically approve the installation of any missing languages.

+    ```bash
+    odoo-data-flow import --file ... --headless
+    ```

 ### Key Options for `import`

 * `--config`: **(Optional)** Path to your connection configuration file. **Defaults to `conf/connection.conf`**.